esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

   * Replenish inventory
   * Fire off a notification via webhooks

-We'd love to get your thoughts on these ideas.
+We'd love to get your thoughts on these ideas.
 Look for significant enhancements to the rules engine and new applications of it in the months ahead.